 ERP stimulates and encourages nominations for Senior Membership of IEEE and IEEE Fellows.
 A recent push to encourage Committee members to become Senior Members has resulted in numerous people receiving that accomplishment.
-Senior members are recognized through special ribbons on name badges worn during the Committee face to face meetings.
+Nineteen Switchgear Committee people were elevated to Senior Member in 2017.
+Senior Members are recognized through special ribbons on name badges worn during the Committee face to face meetings.
+ERP continues to work to nominate appropriate Switchgear Committee attendees for IEEE Fellow.